twelvelabs-io/twelvelabs-developer-experience/README.md

 ## Start building

-Get started with these quickstart notebooks containing complete, executable code that you can customize and extend:
+Explore these quickstart notebooks containing complete, executable code that you can customize and extend:

 | Capability | Description | Try it |
 |------|-------------|---------|